ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 # Global identifiers

 If an output type contains an `id: ID!` field, [Relay](https://relay.dev) and other GraphQL clients will consider this the unique identifier of the entity and might use it to construct a flat cache.
 This can be problematic, since we could have the same identifier for two of our types.
-When using SQL for example, a `Foo` and `Bar` type could both contain a row with the identifier `1` in their respective tables.
+When using a database for example, a `Foo` and `Bar` entity could both contain a row with the identifier `1` in their respective tables.

-We could switch to a database technology that uses unique identifiers across tables/collections, but as soon as we introduce a different data source, we might be facing the same problem again.
+We could try and enforce unique identifiers using the technology responsible for producing the Ids, but as soon as we introduce a different data source, we might be facing the same problem again.

 Fortunately there is an easier, more integrated way to go about solving this problem in Hot Chocolate: Global identifiers.